Powdered Glazes, Colours & Frits

 Glaze Suspension

-Settling is not normally a problem with stoneware glazes, but may be troublesome with some earthenware or Artistic glazes, the glaze settling into a hard deposit at the bottom of the containers which is difficult to reconstitute (also known as hard-panning).
+Settling is not normally a problem with stoneware glazes, but it may be troublesome with some earthenware or Artistic glazes, the glaze settling into a hard deposit at the bottom of the containers, which is difficult to reconstitute (also known as hard-panning).

-The method is to mix a little of the flocculant with hot water in a cup until no more can be dissolved (saturated solution).
-Leave to cool and then add a few drops only of the liquid per litre of glaze, followed by thorough mixing.
+The method is to mix a small amount of the flocculant with hot water in a cup until no more can be dissolved (a saturated solution).
+Leave to cool, then add only a few drops of the liquid per litre of glaze, followed by thorough mixing.
 Larger additions will cause the glaze to thicken (helpful if very vitreous pieces are to be dipped).

 Consistency Measurement

-Once the correct glaze consistency has been achieved it should be measured so that it can be repeated next time.
+Once the correct glaze consistency has been achieved, it should be measured so that it can be repeated next time.
 Weigh exactly 100ml of the mixed glaze and divide the resultant weight in grams by 100 to obtain the specific gravity.
-Alternatively one pint can be weighed to determine the ‘pint weight’.
-A popular method is to use a Glaze Hydrometer 5828 to quickly obtain a reading which can easily be checked at each glazing session & the glaze adjusted if necessary.
+Alternatively, one pint can be weighed to determine the ‘pint weight’.
+A popular method is to use a Glaze Hydrometer 5828 to quickly obtain a reading that can be easily checked at each glazing session & the glaze adjusted if necessary.

 Powdered glazes, once mixed with water according to the recommended guidance, are suitable for dipping, pouring or spraying onto the piece.
-They are not suitable for brushing-on without addition of a glaze binder such as Pehatine.
-If brush-application is intended, we would recommend you select one of our ready-mixed brush-on glazes instead.
+They are not suitable for brushing on without a glaze binder, such as Pehatine.
+If brush application is intended, we recommend selecting one of our ready-mixed brush-on glazes instead.

 To avoid ‘milkiness’ and/or crazing in the fired result, transparent glazes should be applied thinly and fired/cooled on a fast schedule.

-Artistic/special effect glazes usually require a generous application to achieve the desired effect.
+Artistic or special-effect glazes usually require a generous application to achieve the desired effect.
 Please note the individual product descriptions for product-specific guidance.
-Some special effect glazes can melt/flow considerably during firing so please take all necessary precautions, especially with regard to protecting your kiln furniture (stilting, batt wash etc.).
+Some special-effect glazes can melt/flow considerably during firing, so please take all necessary precautions, especially regarding protecting your kiln furniture (stilting, batt wash, etc.).